Digital Image Processing

 Projects Spr 2003/04

 EE368/CS232: Digital Image Processing

 3 units, letter grade (ABCD/NP)

 Image sampling and quantization, color, point operations, segmentation, morphological image processing, linear image filtering and correlation, image transforms, eigenimages, multiresolution image processing, noise reduction and restoration, feature extraction and recognition tasks, image registration.
 Emphasis is on the general principles of image processing.
 Students learn to apply material by implementing and investigating image processing algorithms in Matlab and optionally on Android mobile devices.
 Term project.
-In the fall and spring quarter, a sequence of interactive web/video modules substitutes the classroom lectures.
-In the winter quarter, the course is taught conventionally; both versions of the course are equivalent.
 Recommended: EE261, EE278B.
+Course catalog entry

 Dissemination of Course Information

 The main class website (http://www.stanford.edu/class/ee368) contains the class schedule, assignments, software tutorials, and general class information.